chrisworld/kubb_sound/README.md

 and implemented the ADSR from the examples.

 ## Acknowledgment
 Special thanks to Marian Weger and Katharina Groß-Vogt for their technical and financial support to create this project.
-And special thanks to our unknown young friend for play testing as well as our dear colleagues.
+And special thanks to our unknown young friend for play testing, as well as our dear colleagues.